 My boys have loved science kits, engineering box subscriptions (these are the perfect gift from a grandparent), and logic games that help with problem-solving skills.

-14. ENGINEERING KIT – My kids’ favorite science + engineering kit made by Mark Rober.
-(They also love his youtube channel!)
+15. ENGINEERING KIT – My kids’ favorite science + engineering kit is made by Mark Rober.
+(They also love his youtube channel!)… We have been gifted the various KIWI kits in the past too and those are fun.

-15. IQ PUZZLE GAMES – Our violin teacher has this one out in her waiting room and my kids love to play it.
+16. IQ PUZZLE GAMES – Our violin teacher has this one (pictured above) out in her waiting room and my kids love to play it.
 Ages 6-90 I’d say.
+I’ve also heard this Giiker slide puzzle is super fun, but we don’t own it.

-16. MAZE & PUZZLE BOOKSthis brand is perfect for a 6 year old!!
+17. MAZE & PUZZLE BOOKS– this brand is perfect for a 6 year old!!
 Actually my 5-7 year olds have loved these.
 (After that, they feel too easy.
 Once kids are reading, I like more reading-based activity books anyway!)

 Building Sets